 That’s what I think.
 Tell me what you think.

 Bill Smith is a former coach of several semi-pro teams, has officiated both football and basketball, done color on radio for college football and basketball and has scouted talent.
 He is a senior writer for NFLDraftDog.com and edits fryingpansports.com.
-He has also published several novels on and edits .To declare or not to declare—that is the question! by Bill Smith
+He has also published several novels on and edits .Utah blows another hole in Airship B(C)S by Bill Smith